tom171296/BlogNet/_posts/2026/2026-01-06-provenance-and-attestation.md

   - Others can reliably rebuild it if needed.

 For higher SLSA levels and stronger integrity guarantees, provenance becomes stricter and more detailed.
-This often requires a deeper, more technical understanding of the provenance predicate — the structured data describing the build, environment, and verification details.
+This often requires a deeper, more technical understanding of the provenance predicate,\ the structured data describing the build, environment, and verification details.

 SLSA build level describes the overall provenance integrity according to the minimum requirements on its: